Gengar Best Moveset

 Step 3Gengar ✓

-We rate Gengar A-Tier: a strong competitive pick.
+We rate Gengar B-Tier: a solid choice for the right team.
 At 500 BST, it fits the sweeper role.
 Base 130 Sp.
 Atk stands out.

 Gengar can Mega Evolve into Mega Gengar.
 That's 600 BST, up from 500.
 The stat redistribution often changes its best role.
 Mega Stone required, one per battle.